Homomonument: Current situation

-Every year, on the National Day of Remembrance, the Homomonument hosts an official ceremony to commemorate the gays and lesbians who were victims of Nazi repression, as well as those who are still being persecuted for their sexual orientation around the world.
+Every year, on the National Day of Remembrance on 4 May, the Homomonument hosts an official ceremony to commemorate the gays and lesbians who were victims of Nazi repression, as well as those who are still being persecuted for their sexual orientation around the world.
 The event, which brings together hundreds of people, is attended by various officials, representatives of political parties, and public organizations, many of whom make speeches.
 The ceremony begins at 8 pm and includes the laying of flowers, the lowering of the Dutch flag, and the traditional two minutes of silence followed by the national anthem "Wilhelmus".
 Previously, the use of official paraphernalia was prohibited, but this position was later changed.

-On the King's Birthday on 30 April and Liberation Day on 5 May, colourful Pink Triangle festivals are held at Westermarkt, which include dances, concerts, performances by artists, drag queens, and so on.
+On the King's Day on 27 April and Liberation Day on 5 May, colourful Pink Triangle festivals are held at Westermarkt, which include dances, concerts, performances by artists, drag queens, and so on.
 These festivities, according to the organizers, should testify to the connection between the past and the present and be a guarantee that history will not be forgotten and will not lose its relevance.

 The Homomonument, as the first monument of its kind, has gained worldwide fame and is a popular tourist attraction in Amsterdam.
 People from all over the world come to it to lay flowers and take pictures.

 The Homomonument underwent restoration in 2003.
 On 24 October 2006, the mayor of Amsterdam, Job Cohen, and the chairman of the LGBT organization COC, Frank van Dalen, inaugurated a model Homomonument in the Madurodam miniature park in The Hague.
 Another monument in memory of LGBT victims of repression and persecution was dedicated in Barcelona, Spain in 2011, which was modeled after the Homomonument.

 Today, the Westermarkt has become one of the centres of life for the Dutch LGBT community.
 Various events are often held here, including rallies, photo exhibitions, flash mobs, open lectures, weddings, celebrations, and other events.
 The Homomonument Foundation coordinates and funds these events.